gespiton/storeApp/s.md

 	* inner class
 	* chrome debug
 	* exception information too much
+	* change css too slow

 * problem
+	* picture location
 	* can't use chinese
 	* test, I first write test than integrate mybatis
 	* package what part
 	* js how to import
+	* model is one? or more?
+	* user,